 On the lake’s northeast shore (50th Street and Nokomis Parkway), you will find the Lake Nokomis Naturescape.
 Featuring a variety of native flowers and grasses, the Naturescape is an official Monarch Waystation and National Wildlife Federation Backyard Habitat site.
 Before 1850, the uplands of what is now Minneapolis were covered with prairie grasses, wildflowers, and scattered oak trees.
 This oak savanna plant community has become very rare.
 This project—a 4-acre native planting—brings back a glimpse of this ecosystem and provides a model of sustainable landscaping for urban dwellers.
 For more information, check out the Nokomis Naturescape Facebook Page.

-Near the lake more park features.
-Several playing fields, a pickleball court, and lots of places for kids to play.
+Near the lake are several more park features, including playing fields, a pickleball court, and lots of places for kids to play.
 Nokomis Park offers outdoor programming year-round with pond hockey in the winter.
 Learn more about Park activities on the Minneapolis Parks site here.